The Liver – Hepatic System

 - Diabetes – The liver works with other organs to maintain blood sugar levels.

-- Hormonal imbalances and PMS – one of the responsibilities of the liver is to break down excess hormones, so if you have problems with liver enzymes due to sluggishness you may not be able to break down the hormones causing an imbalance.
+- Hormonal imbalances and PMS – one of the responsibilities is to break down excess hormones.
+If you have problems with liver enzymes due to sluggishness, you may not be able to break down the hormones, causing an imbalance.

 - Hyperactivity – Irritation in the liver can make a person feel on edge and may even contribute to hyperactivity in children.

-- Insomnia – Traditional Chinese Medicine, feels the liver is most active at around midnight, so if you feel restless in the evening and are unable to fall asleep it could be due to the liver, especially if you wake up feeling groggy.
+- Insomnia – Traditional Chinese Medicine suggests that the liver is most active around midnight.
+If you feel restless in the evening and are unable to fall asleep, it may be due to liver issues, especially if you wake up feeling groggy.

 Other Concerns

-- Flushing of the face and hot flashes – It is believed by Traditional Chinese Medicine that the liver can cause the sensation of heat.
+- Flushing of the face and hot flashes – According to Traditional Chinese Medicine, the liver is believed to be the cause of the sensation of heat.

-- Groggy, sluggish feelings including brain fog – These feelings could also be associated with a sluggish liver showing us that our system is becoming toxic and having problems getting rid of these toxins.
+- Groggy, sluggish feelings, including brain fog – These feelings may also be associated with a sluggish liver, indicating that our system is becoming toxic and struggling to eliminate these toxins.

 - Hay fever or allergy-induced asthma – The liver breaks down extra histamine through its enzymatic detoxification process.
-If this process becomes sluggish, histamine reactions can occur more frequently in the body causing some people to experience respiratory problem.
+If this process becomes sluggish, histamine reactions can occur more frequently in the body, causing some people to experience respiratory problems.

-- Headaches or migraines – If the liver is sluggish or you are dehydrated making it difficult to flush some of the toxins, you may experience frequent headaches or migraines.
+- Headaches or migraines – If the liver is sluggish or you are dehydrated, making it difficult to flush out toxins, you may experience frequent headaches or migraines.

-- Skin Disorders – In Western Herbalism skin disorders (acne, eczema, psoriasis, rashes, etc) are thought to be due to impure blood and are treated with herbs known as blood purifiers.
+- Skin Disorders – In Western Herbalism, skin disorders (such as acne, eczema, psoriasis, and rashes) are believed to be caused by impure blood.
+They are treated with herbs known as blood purifiers.
 Most of these herbs also improve the liver and the lymphatic system.

 The Hepatic System and Emotions

-Some people believe that the following emotional problems are also associated with the liver:
+Some people believe that the following emotional problems are also associated:

-- Anger, irritability and defensiveness – Traditional Chinese Medicine sees the liver as the seat of anger.
+- Anger, irritability, and defensiveness – Traditional Chinese Medicine sees the liver as the seat of anger.
 Anger is the emotion that allows us to stand up and protect ourselves.
-If you relieve liver congestion you will lose your anger.
+If you relieve congestion, you will lose your anger.

 Just because you have some of these physical or emotional symptoms does not mean you have a sluggish or congested liver.
-It is just merely to educate you on how much a role the liver plays in so many of the body’s processes.
+It is merely to educate you on how much of a role it plays in so many of the body’s processes.

 Lifestyle Tips and Supplements for the Liver

-- Reduce the amount of chemicals from pesticides and food including alcohol you intake
+- Reduce the amount of chemicals from pesticides and food, including alcohol, that you intake.

 - If you work around chemicals, make sure to wear protective clothing